The BSM Story

 With the establishment of our subsidiary company, Brunel Education, in September 2019, Horizons College official joined the BSM educational family.
 BSM now has 6 fabulous SEND provisions working together to deliver unique learning opportunities that lead to significantly improved life chances and outcomes for our CYP with SEND.

-In Sept 2019, the BSM is a flourishing organisation that will continue to break down barriers and realise the potential of all, specialising in the special education sector.
-We commence our second academic year as a boutique SEN MAT with a commitment to continue to make a real difference to the lives of CYP with SEND and also to further develop skills and knowledge of our staff.
-Jackie Smith, the CEO of the Brunel SEN MAT, is supported by experienced Heads of Education Provisions who work collaboratively across BSM to achieve success at all levels.
-The Education Provisions continue to provide exceptional education, governed by the BSM Board comprising of experienced education and business professionals and Local Governing Committees, with specialist support from the Central Service Team.
+In Sept 2020, the BSM is a flourishing organisation that will continue to break down barriers and realise the potential of all, specialising in the special education sector.
+We commence our third academic year as a “boutique” SEN MAT with a commitment to continue to make a real difference to the lives of children and young people with SEND and also to further develop skills, expertise and knowledge of our staff.
+Jackie continues to be supported by an experienced Executive Leadership Team, well-established Heads of Education Provisions, knowledgeable Trustees and loyal and committed Local Governors.
+This exceptional and proven leadership team work collaboratively across BSM to achieve success at all levels.
+The Education Provisions continue to provide exceptional education, governed by the BSM Board comprising of experienced education and business professionals and Local Governing Committees (LGC), with specialist support from the Central Service Team (CST).